RednibCoding/OpenShadowFlare/readme.md

 OpenShadowFlare is not a remake with different rules or a reimagining of the game.
 We are studying how the original worked and rebuilding it piece by piece.
-For now, that means reproducing all fourteen DLLs while keeping their exported functions, data formats, and behavior compatible with the original game.
+The fourteen compatibility DLLs came first; now their tested behavior is being brought into a clean portable reconstruction of the main executable.

 This is a work in progress, and there is still plenty left to understand.
 If you enjoy old games, reverse engineering, graphics, audio, networking, or